polywrap/specification/spec/components/Web3API_Client.md

 This in an unbounded array containing `UriRedirect` objects.
 Redirects are used for resolving Web3API URIs to decentralized protocols and their nodes.

-Upon initizalition it is filled by default redirects:
+Upon initizalition it is filled with default redirects:
  - IPFS - required for downloading Web3API packages
  - Ethereum - required for smart contract interactions
  - ENS - required for resolving domain to IPFS hashes